 If you’re not VAT registered, it doesn’t affect you.
 If you are voluntarily VAT registered, which means that your turnover is less than £85,000, this does not apply to you.

-Need help preparing for HMRC’s changes?
-This handy Making Tax Digital checklist infographic will help you:
+Need support preparing for HMRC’s changes?
+We’ve created a Making Tax Digital checklist to help you.

 What are the implications if you do not migrate over to accounting software?

 You can’t file your VAT returns, basically.
 The date is 1 April – that sort of go-live date.
 However, it only affects people whose VAT period starts after 1 April.
 So we had a client last week say: “I have my VAT return, I have to file it at the end of March – what do I have to do?”
 And we were like: “No, old style works.”

 It’s only anyone whose VAT return starts after the 1st.
 So if you’ve got a February quarter end, for example, it won’t affect you until about September time.
 That’s when you do your first submission.

 So you take your first VAT return that starts after 1 April, so take it that date – so April, May, June – and you file until 7 August.
 So in that period, you’ve got to make sure that you’re up and running.
 So you’ve got a few months.

 HMRC is sending letters out to everybody who is affected by this so you have to look out for that letter.